mendozaa8758/mendozaa8758/README.md

 - 💡 Building my first AI assistants

 ## Fun Fact
 I've managed to 100% Every 3D Zelda game from Ocarina of time all the way to Skyward Sword, BOTW is too big to finish as a full time student.
+So is TOTK!

 ## Find Me
 - 📫 Right here on GitHub!